 also has some info.
 Some owners report changing the valve cover twice.

 The PCV pipe can go bad too, causing similar issues and the code P1101.

-A leaking water pump can cause overheating and the A/C to stop working in the 1.4L engine.
+A leaking water pump can cause the engine to overheat and the A/C to stop working in the 1.4L engine.
 According to the GM service bulletin 14371A dated January 2015 for the 2011-2014 Chevrolet Cruze with the 1.4L engine, the warranty coverage for this issue has been extended to 10 years or 150,000 miles (240,000 km), whichever occurs first.
 The bulletin advises replacing a water pump if it's leaking.
-If out of warranty, the water pump replacement may cost from $480 to $620.
+If out of warranty, the water pump replacement may cost from $480 to $690.

-Oil leaks from the engine and transmission seals and cooler lines are common.
+Oil leaks from the valve cover and engine and transmission seals and cooler lines are common.

 2012 Chevrolet Cruze.